-Multilingual web marketing agency WebCertain is currently researching the impact and challenges of geo-targeting for international businesses.
-Here’s a snapshot of a few findings so far:
+Multilingual web marketing agency Webcertain is currently researching the impact and challenges of geo-targeting for international businesses.
+Here is a snapshot of a few findings so far:

 - Almost half of international organisations have not deployed the rel alternate hreflang annotations to their website.